Live and Local

 The Country Power Hour

 Ear Candy is one hour devoted solely to the gratification of your auditory system.
 Recorded at SkunkWoman Studios, nestled on the banks of the Coyote Creek, the program is a delicious hand-picked revue of musical confections, including alt-country, alt-rock, vintage rock and filthy blues.
-Ear Candy airs Mondays at 7 AM and Tuesdays at 3 PM with new shows premiering on Fridays at 9 PM.
+Ear Candy airs Sundays at 10 PM, Mondays at 7 AM and Tuesdays at 3 PM with new shows premiering on Fridays at 9 PM.

 Casey James, former vinyl radio DJ, jukebox addict, and local musician/songwriter, brings you Ear Candy.